-Using our proven workplace mediation process and our experienced and nationally accredited mediators, Workplace Conflict Resolution can support two or more conflicting parties to develop a sustainable and effective agreement around future workplace, business or committee arrangements.
+Using our proven workplace mediation process and our experienced, national, advanced and international accredited mediators, Workplace Conflict Resolution can support two or more conflicting parties to develop a sustainable and effective agreement around future workplace, business or committee arrangements.

 Our workplace mediation services is extremely time & cost-effective.
 It is a proven and well-accepted alternative dispute resolution process for addressing a complex range of issues.

 Our Mediation Process

 Our workplace mediation process involves conducting individual preliminary meetings with all stakeholders, a period of individual conflict coaching to prepare parties to consider resolution and possible agreements.
 We then conduct a joint mediation meeting and post mediation follow up including coaching and support for all stakeholders.

 All formal mediation agreements are captured in writing and a final binding document is produced.

 Workplace Conflict Resolution mediators are nationally accredited and can provide continued external support by facilitating one or more future joint meetings between the parties and/or providing an extended coaching or consultation program

 Mediation in the workplace is an appropriate approach to achieving resolution relating to such issues as: